Pashaster12/popupSlider.js/README.md

 Some features are commented in the code:

-- load the slider to the container with id #popupSlider;
+- load the slider to the container with id `popupSlider`;
 - closing the popup clicking outside;
 - make the carousel (auto slide changing with interval 5 seconds) - stop when the slide was changed manually.